schm00g/space-center-filghts-terminal/README.md

 Runs the app in the local development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### Details
+This project has been scaffolded using `create-react-app`.

+For the GraphQL service `apollo-grapql` has been imported.

+For styling and layout `styled-components` has been used.
+This allows the use of CSS in javascript files.

+Future work.
+Add greater test coverage: unit, integration, end-to-end.
+Make design and layout responsive for different device sizes.

 ### Play with Demo on Vercel